A complete guide to AQA A-Level History

 Two papers plus an NEA

-Paper 1 is a breadth study covering around 100 years.
+Paper 1 is a breadth study; the period length varies by option but most cover roughly 100 to 150 years.
 Paper 2 is a depth study covering a shorter, more turbulent period.
 The NEA is an independent investigation worth 20%.

 Essays at the core